 January 1–February 28: Customer was participating in the Choices program with an open Choices case.

 March 1–May 14: Choices case was closed and customer was not in any work or training activity.
-A TWIST Activity Interruption for Job Search was entered.
+An Activity Interruption for Job Search was entered.
 Customer was informed of three months of continued care to job search or return to an education/training activity.

 May 15–August 30: Customer began participating in the Choices program again.
-TWIST Activity Interruption ended because customer was participating again.
+Activity Interruption ended because customer was participating again.
 Existing 12-month eligibility period continues.

 September 1: Choices case was closed due to sanctions.
-However, the customer was working a few hours per week, so eligibility for was unaffected by the case closure.
+However, the customer was working a few hours per week, so eligibility for CCS was unaffected by the case closure.

-continue through the end of the 12-month eligibility period (December 31).
+CCS continue through the end of the 12-month eligibility period (December 31).

 D-301.g: Communication between Choices and Child Care Staff